 As the number of female smokers is steadily growing in many countries across the globe, it is affecting their health adversely.
 Smoking, in both men and women, damages the tissues of the lung diseases, triggers heart attacks and also induced the deadly disease of lung cancer.
-Other sorts of health problems are also associated with smoking such lowered bone density in women after menopause, cataracts, gum diseases resulting in the tooth loss, depression, irregular or painful periods, etc. Smoking is also linked to environmental issues like air pollution and water Pollution as cigarette butts loaded with carcinogens are often discarded near water bodies, etc.
+Other sorts of health problems are also associated with smoking such lowered bone density in women after menopause, cataracts, gum diseases resulting in the tooth loss, depression, irregular or painful periods, etc. Smoking is also linked to environmental issues like air pollution and water Pollution as cigarette butts loaded with carcinogens are often discarded near water bodies, etc. Montenegro has the highest number of female cigarette smokers in the world as per the World Bank.

 Top Ranked Countries with Female Smokers